Documentation Index

 - If

-kubectl cannot reach the cluster API, verify your public IP is authorized.
+kubectlcannot reach the cluster API, verify your public IP is authorized. - If chart deployment cannot push crew images, verify

-envVars.CREW_IMAGE_REGISTRY_OVERRIDE points to a writable ECR registry.
+envVars.CREW_IMAGE_REGISTRY_OVERRIDEpoints to a writable ECR registry.